 Okay.

-The best thing that could be said about Angela Eagle's interview on Channel 4 last night was she did at least definitely appear to support herself.
-It's one thing, though, for a supporter to say they're voting for you because you're "doing a good job" and because it's ridiculous Labour hasn't yet been led by a woman, it's another to make that your whole campaign - particularly a campaign for a post that's already filled.
+The best thing that could be said about Angela Eagle's interview on Channel 4 last night was she did, at least, definitely appear to support herself.
+But it's one thing for a supporter to say they're voting for you because you're "doing a good job", and because it's ridiculous Labour hasn't yet been led by a woman, it's another to make that your whole campaign – particularly a campaign for a post that's already filled.
 Is this the forge then?
 Will this unite?
-"Well, look" and "Of course" and "Well, look" and "It's too early to say" and "Well, look"?
-Nothing about what's gone wrong and how it could be put right, and nothing about what you actually believe?
+"Well, look"?
+And "Of course" and "Well, look" and "It's too early to say" and "Well, look"?
+Nothing about what's gone wrong, and how it could be put right, and nothing about what you actually believe?
 No persuasion.
 No story.
 Just "I think I'm the best."
 That's Angela Eagle's bid to be Prime Minister?